-The service has been reviewed and is being developed through recommissioning, and building Parent advocacy following a successful pilot scheme funded by the Welsh Government.
+The service has been reviewed, and is being developed through recommissioning, and building Parent advocacy following a successful pilot scheme funded by the Welsh Government.
+I have gained so much more confidence in being a mum.
+Practical advice and support that I can go back to in the future.

-Development of the new children's homes NQS 4.1
+Development of the New Children's Homes NQS 4.1

 This year has been a busy time for our Children's Residential Service.
 We have two small group homes, one of which has been supporting children since April 2022.
-These homes can accommodate up to two children who are siblings.
+These homes can accommodate up to two children who are siblinas.